KirklandLab/CutandTag_Alignment_QC/README.md

 use_downsampling: false
 ```

 the workflow does not downsample any BAM files.
-However, the workflow still records the empirical lowest final-analysis fragment count as a BigWig scaling reference for `analysisScaled.bw`.
+However, the workflow still records the empirical lowest final analysis fragment count as a BigWig scaling reference for `analysisScaled.bw`.

 The downsampling target is selected using: